-Date Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment and Reform Program (MERRP) with which to sustain an economic reform journey.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment and Reform Program (MERRP) with which to sustain an economic reform journey.
 December 31 • • • • Extended restrictions on travelers and international flights to January 31, 2021.
 May 7, 2021 Reduced the minimum reserve requirement ratio for banks from 3.5 percent to 3 percent.
 The change will come into effect on 25 May and remain until October 12, 2021.
-Made further changes to the formula for calculating the liquidity ratio, increasing the weight of government treasury bonds with remaining maturity of more than one year from 90 percent to 100 percent, until September 30, 2021. • • July 7 • • • • Imposed stay-at-home measures in parts of Yangon.
+Made further changes to the formula for calculating the liquidity ratio, increasing the weight of government treasury bonds with remaining maturity of more than one year from 90 percent to 100 percent, until September 30, 2021. • • • July 7 • • • • Imposed stay-at-home measures in parts of Yangon.
 July 30 • [Commerce Ministry] Announced a three- month license requirement exemption for imports of COVID-19 protective equipment and supplies, as well as a 5 percent commercial tax exemption for imports of oxygen concentrators. • • • August 29 • • • • Extended the period for preventive measures against COVID-19 to September 30, 2021.
 The extension will be applied to all orders, announcements, directives previously issued by the respective union level government organizations and ministries in order to contain the spread of the disease.
 September 30 • • • • Extended the period for preventive measures against COVID-19 and suspended international flights to October 31, 2021.
-October 27 • • • • Reduced the scope of township under "Stay at Home."
-November 1 • • • • Reopened all basic education schools. • • • • •
+October 27 • • • • Reduced the scope of townships under "Stay at Home."
+Maintained suspension of International flights until November 30, 2021.
+November 1 • • • • Reopened all basic education schools.
+November 24 • • • • Lifted the "Stay at Home" order in 28 more townships, in addition to 44 townships on October 27, 2021.
+November 29 • • • • Maintained suspension of international flights until December 31, 2021. • • • • •